The film’s cheeky, satirical take on the inevitable friction between scientific progress and capitalism remains as relevant today as ever.

 Its looseness adequately portrays Plimpton as an inwardly conflicted figure, but it fails to make much of a case for his legacy outside of The Paris Review’s still-noticeable brand.

 Twilight Time’s high-def restorative efforts prove that Major Dundee is anything but minor Peckinpah.

 Jonas Mekas’s camera is never passive, often seeming to feed upon sensation that energizes it to the point of jittery transcendence.

 Clarke’s portrait immortalizes Jason Holliday in the same sense that a death mask might preserve its subject’s uncanny likeness.

 Deceptive Practice never bothers to attempt the one thing we’d expect and hope from a documentary about Ricky Jay: It doesn’t try to bamboozle us.

 Perhaps the most valuable insight that the film provides about its subject is that he acts even as he directs.

 Carruth hopes that Upstream Color’s ending will eventually appear less resolved than its surface suggests.

 The plot willfully denies our satisfaction, often at the risk of compromising its own structural integrity.

-It’s not the past’s ugliness that terrifies us in Michael Cimino’s film, but its far more intimidating immensity.
+It’s not the past’s ugliness that terrifies us in Cimino’s film, but its far more intimidating immensity.